communitiesuk/waste-service-standards/models/feature-type.md

 id |  | Unique identifer.
 name | [schema:name](http://schema.org/name) | Identifer for the Feature.
-description | [schema:description](https://schema.org/description) | A short description of the Feature.
+description | [schema:description](https://schema.org/description) | A short description of the Feature. manufacturer | [schema:manufacturer](https://schema.org/manufacturer) | The organisation that manufactured it.

 ## Serialisation